lietu/jsis/README.md

 ## Where is it?

 The homepage (with links to all important places) is at [http://jsis.name/](http://jsis.name/).
-The downloads, code, issue tracker, Wiki, etc. is are available at the [https://github.com/lietu/jsis](GitHub project page)
+The downloads, code, issue tracker, Wiki, etc. is are available at the [GitHub project page](https://github.com/lietu/jsis)

 ## What log formats are supported?